gopwn/pwn/README.md

-# pwn
-pwntools for go!
+# Experimental port of pwntools for go!